fbleibel/led-wall/tests/usbbandwidth/README.rst

   ./usbbandwidth /dev/ttyACM0

-From the raspberry pi I have seen 262 kB/s for each teensy even when multiple ones are connected via a hub - not sure what to make of it as surely the total usb bandwidth should be limited?
+* From the Raspberry Pi, the bandwidth maxes out at 262 kB/s for each Teensy - adding more Teensy doesn't change their individual transfer rates.
-From my computer, I get about 990kB/s for all teensys together.
-Connecting two teensys divides the transfer rate by half.
+* From my laptop, I get about 990kB/s for all Teensys together which is reasonably close to the USB1 standard speed.
+Connecting two Teensys on the same USB port divides the transfer rate by half, but that doesn't happen if you connect them to different ports.